Click below to listen to Episode 46 – Financial Tips For Every Life Stage

 Mary Jo: Absolutely, Bob.
 So important for women to think about this.
 And no matter what stage of life you’re in, we recommend that everyone develop a relationship with a trusted financial advisor.
 Having a solid financial plan in place can help you weather the storms of life without putting your financial future at risk.
 Plan today for the uncertainties of tomorrow.

-Bob: And as we come to the end of the day’s podcast on the Financial Tips For Every Stage Of Life, we want you to know that, at CIS Wealth Management, we’re equipped and we’re experienced to help you during many of these life stages, especially during your 50s and beyond.
+Bob: And as we come to the end of the day’s podcast on the Financial Tips For Every Stage Of Life, we want you to know that, at Christian Financial Advisors, we’re equipped and we’re experienced to help you during many of these life stages, especially during your 50s and beyond.

 Bob: Give us a call if you have investible assets of at least 250,000 or more, or you’re looking for financial planning services that may include ongoing financial planning advice, or our hourly consultation services.
 You can reach us at 830-609-6986, or visit us on the web at www.ciswealth.com.